Home

 Our former and present Collaborators and supporters

-Our research activities are supported by funding received from DFG, international research bodies like WFH and from industry based competitive grants provided to PD Dr. Arijit Biswas and Prof. Oldenburg (Shire, CSL-Behring, Novo Nordisk, Bayer and Biotest to name a few).Apart from FXIII, we collaborate with multiple other groups in structure functional investigations of other coagulation proteins like vWF, Factor VIII and VKORC1.
-We also are involved in generating inhibitors that will work in pro-coagulant scenarios in close collaboration with Prof. Diana Imhof from Pharmaceutical Institute in University of Bonn.
+Our research activities receive support from various sources, including funding from DFG, international research bodies like WFH, and competitive grants from industry partners awarded to PD Dr. Arijit Biswas and Prof. Oldenburg (including Shire, CSL-Behring, Novo Nordisk, Bayer, and Biotest, among others).
+In addition to our work on FXIII, we collaborate with multiple other groups to investigate the structure and function of coagulation proteins such as vWF, Factor VIII, and VKORC1.
+We are also engaged in developing inhibitors that can be effective in pro-coagulant scenarios, working closely with Prof. Diana Imhof from the Pharmaceutical Institute at the University of Bonn.
+We are in a continued collaboration with Geyer Lab, at the BMZ-1 as well.
+Our strong collaborations improve our capacities tremendously.